John Lukacs: Views

 An Anglophile, Lukacs gives the highest historical importance to Winston Churchill.
 He considered Churchill to be the greatest statesman of the 20th century, the savior not only of Great Britain but also of Western civilization itself.
 A recurring theme in his writing is the duel between Churchill and Adolf Hitler for mastery of the world.
 Their moral struggle, which Lukacs sees as a conflict between the archetypical reactionary and the archetypical revolutionary, is the major theme of The Last European War (1976), The Duel (1991), Five Days in London (1999) and 2008's Blood, Toil, Tears and Sweat, a book which features Churchill's first major speech as Prime Minister.
 Lukacs argues that Great Britain and by extension the British Empire could not defeat Germany by itself, and that winning required the entry of the United States and the Soviet Union.
 He observes that by inspiring the British people to resist German air attacks and to "never surrender" during the Battle of Britain in 1940, Churchill laid the groundwork for the subsequent victory of the Allies.

 Lukacs had strong isolationist beliefs and unusually for an anti-communist émigré also had "surprisingly critical views of the Cold War from a unique conservative perspective", being described as one of "anti-anticommunists among conservatives and their fellow travelers".
 Lukacs argued that the Soviet Union was a feeble power on the verge of collapse and thus contended that the Cold War was an unnecessary waste of American treasure and life.
-Likewise, Lukacs was critical of American intervention abroad, and also condemned the 2003 invasion of Iraq.
+Likewise, Lukacs was critical of Foreign interventions by the United States, and also condemned the 2003 invasion of Iraq.